zaiyangliu/English-Learn/day4.md

 A solo traveller must always be on guard when travelling in a new palce.
 Those new to the stock market should be on guard against biased advice paid for by companies to attract investors.

+Most people who fail this test do so on account of their lack of preparation.
+On no account should children be left alone in a vechicle for any length of time.